When I was in university, I was enrolled in an engineering program, and this meant two things:

 Some more things to keep in mind

 - There are always people who will be willing to help you if you have too much on your plate – you just need to reach out and tell them what’s going on.
-If you are sincere and vulnerable, people will understand and be happy to help (as long as it’s not a regular occurrence and you end up taking advantage of them).
+If you are sincere and vulnerable, people will understand and be happy to help (as long as you’re respecting their time and personal boundaries).

 - Take a minute to move your body and exercise!
 This will help you recharge your body and mind.
 Seriously, it works wonders – don’t underestimate it!